At the height of my illness I was 25 stone (bottom pic), above me today at around 17 stone (give or take a few pound ;))!

 So look by this time my life was going really well.
 I had settled into my new flat and just had a nice xmas day.
 College was going well and financially I was pretty stable.
 I didn’t have a lot but I never ran out of gas or electric so in my opinion life was good!…Read more

 February 24, 2014

 Ok so this is probably the trickiest part of my blog.
 Explaining feelings, events and how much this girl has helped me through the past few years is probably indescribable (but i’m gonna try!).
 I met Vick while I was studying my BTEC LVL3 at college.
 We were introduced through mutual friends.
 It’s kinda funny, when my mate come round to drop 24 bottles of the cheapest water you could find I asked him if his misses had any mates as nuts as me……she said Vick!
-We started talking on Facebook to start and got on really well, she was a bit of a party head at the time and with me not drinking and living a life of sobriety I wasn’t sure what was going to happen but for the time being I was happy with conversation and I felt a connection (even though she didn’t!
-LOL).
-We…Read more
+We started talking on Facebook to start and got on really well, she was a bit of a party head at the time and with me not drinking and living a life of sobriety I wasn’t sure what was going to happen but for…Read more

 Restricted from seeing my kids – the route to court